 RELATED UNFPA STRATEGIC PLAN OUTCOME: By 2025, the reduction in the unmet need for family planning has accelerated.
 By 2025, the reduction of preventable maternal deaths has accelerated.
 By 2025, the reduction in gender-based violence and harmful practices has accelerated maternal deaths has accelerated.
-By 2025 , the reduction in gender-bas ed violence and narmful practices has accelerated UNSDCF outcome indicators, Country programme Output indicators, baselines and targets Partner Indicative baselines, targets outputs Output indicators, baselines and targets contributions resources UNSDCF Outcome indicators: Output 4: Strengthened • Existence of sexuality education manual for out-of-school youth Ministries for education, \$6.2 million Proportion of seats held by women skills and opportunities for and in vocational and technical education health, gender, youth, (\$3.8 million and youth (aged 15-35 years) in: adolescents and youth to Baseline: No; Target: Yes local government and from regular (a) national parliaments; (b) local ensure bodily autonomy, Number of vocational and folk development colleges regional administration resources and governments (disaggregated by age leadership, voice and implementing sexuality education programmes in Zanzibar and the \$2.4 million and disability) participation, and to build Baseline: 0 (2020); Target: 24 mainland; AIDS from other Baseline: (a) 37% (national); (b) human capital. • Existence of guidelines on youth participation in decision- commissions; resources) 30% (local) (2021); making structures and processes Parliamentary caucuses Target: (a) 40%; (b) 40% Baseline: No (2021); Target: Yes in Zanzibar and the UNFPA Strategic Plan indicator(s): • Number of (a) national and (b) regional-level institutions that mainland; NGOs; Proportion of SDG indicators engage youth in decision-making as per guidance CSOs, including faith-
+By 2023, the reduction in gender-based violence and narmful practices has accelerated UNSDCF outcome indicators, Country programme Output indicators, baselines and targets Partner Indicative baselines, targets outputs Output indicators, basennes and targets contributions resources UNSDCF Outcome indicators: Output 4: Strengthened Existence of sexuality education manual for out-of-school Ministries for education, \$6.2 million Proportion of seats held by women skills and opportunities for youth and in vocational and technical education health, gender, youth, (\$3.8 million and youth (aged 15-35 years) in: adolescents and youth to Baseline: No; Target: Yes local government and from regular (a) national parliaments; (b) local ensure bodily autonomy, Number of vocational and folk development colleges regional administration resources governments (disaggregated by age leadership, voice and implementing sexuality education programmes in Zanzibar and the and \$2.4 and disability) participation, and to build Baseline: 0 (2020); Target: 24 mainland; AIDS million from Baseline: (a) 37% (national); (b) human capital. • Existence of guidelines on youth participation in decision- commissions; other 30% (local) (2021); making structures and processes Parliamentary caucuses resources)